AmelkaS/CurrencyExchange/README.md

 # CurrencyExchange
-A Java application for currency conversion using exchange rates from the National Bank of Poland (NBP).
+The Currency Exchange System is a Java application that enables currency conversion based on exchange rates provided by the National Bank of Poland (NBP).
+The project is designed following the SOLID principles, ensuring flexibility, maintainability, and extensibility of the code.
+The Singleton design pattern is implemented to guarantee a single instance of the class responsible for managing exchange rates.